By Rebecca Craig

 One of the key things that I have learned is practice, practice, practice, and to meet your challenges head on.
 The team are always so willing to help, and no question is too stupid to ask, even if it’s simply about switching on the computer.

-So far I have only just dipped my toe into a vast pool of PR knowledge and expertise, but I look forward to spending the next three weeks at Holyrood Partnership taking it all in.
+So far I have only just dipped my toe into a vast pool of PR knowledge and expertise, but I look forward to spending the next three weeks at Holyrood PR taking it all in.